wp-plugins/modal-dialog/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Updated version of jQuery Cookies script to try and resolve a problem with Chrome on PC

 = 2.1 =
 * Changed IE-specific code only to display in IE7 or older
 * Tested against Wordpress 3.2